jetstack/kube-oidc-proxy/README.md

 ```

 We need to generate certificates for the `kube-oidc-proxy` to securely serve.
-We will be creating self signed certificates which are tied to either it's IP
+We will be creating self-signed certificates which are tied to either it's IP
 address or a domain name that has been configured to point to this address.
 These certificates could also be generated through `cert-manager`, more
 information about this project found